Return to the Tarje Grover Family Website Home Page

 Tarje was a member of the organizing committee for the Clay County board and was later elected as a commissioner, serving from 1881-1883.

-A staunch Republican, he remained interested and active in the politics of the county and served on a number of committees until shortly before his death in 1895.
+A staunch Republican who helped organize the party in Clay County, he remained interested and active in the politics of the county and served on a number of committees until shortly before his death in 1895.

 Death Record